Lxdovic/FTSearchEngine/README.md

 # FTSearchEngine

-FTSearchEngine is a simple search engine that can be used to search for a word in one or many documents.
+FTSearchEngine is a simple Full-Text Search Engine.
 It is part of a series of projects that I am working on to learn more about how algorithms we use in the everyday life works.

 This work is based on the talk of [Michele Riva](https://github.com/micheleriva) about [Writing a full-text search engine](https://www.youtube.com/watch?v=amSuoBKG1Ns)